 Autism Coaching and Mentoring

-Our autism coaching and mentoring is delivered by our top consultants and trainers.
-It is suitable for autistic individuals as well as those who support them.
+Our autism coaching and mentoring is delivered by our team which includes both neurodivergent and non-neurodivergent coaches and mentors.
+It is suitable for autistic and other neurodivergent individuals as well as their families and colleagues.

 Our coaching/mentoring sessions are now either online or by telephone.
 Face-to-face sessions are delivered only in exceptional circumstances if agreed with the coach/mentor.

-Manar has over 20 years’ experience at director level in the specialist care and education sector.
+Manar has over 20 years’ experience at director level in the specialist health, care and education sectors.
 She currently leads a team helping autistic people find support and services and delivers autism training, coaching and mentoring to autistic individuals and those with other neuro-diverse conditions.
-She also coaches managers in how best to support autistic employees.
+Manar especially coaches neurodivergent people in the workplace, as well as their managers supporting in an understanding of how neurodiversity impacts on each individual differently and offering suggestions of how best to navigate the workplace.

 autism coachDr Jonathan Vincent – Coach